SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 The trilemma insists that one must make a trade-off by prioritizing one or two properties over a third.

 The ToIP [design goals](https://github.com/trustoverip/TechArch/blob/main/spec.md#61-design-goals) reflect that trade-off and provide an order of importance.
-The design goals indicate that one should start with high authenticity, then high confidentiality, and then as high as possible privacy, given there is no trade-off with respect to the other two.
+The design goals indicate that one should start with high authenticity, then high confidentiality, and then as high as possible privacy, given there is no trade-off concerning the other two.
 The properties are defined as follows:

-> With regard to the first design goal, establishing trust between parties requires that each party develop confidence in the following properties of their relationship:
+> Concerning the first design goal, establishing trust between parties requires that each party develop confidence in the following properties of their relationship:
 >
 > 1. Authenticity: is the receiver of a communication able to verify that it originated from the sender and has not been tampered with?
 > 2. Confidentiality: are the contents of a communication protected so that only authorized parties have access?